Advertisement

 • Cytopenias

-• Increased susceptibility to infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
+• Increased susceptibility and exaggerated responses to infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
 Chronic Granulomatous Disease

 • Renal disease